portworx/px-docs/k8s-samples/existing-lighthouse/add-lighthouse-existing-cluster.md

 ```
     "loggingurl": "http://70.0.38.38:30062/api/stats/listen?token-97b7656a-7c86-11e7-a014-428db0678bce",
 ```
-### You will need to restart the portworx container for the changes to take affect

-### In Lighthouse under nodes you should see the servers start to populate
+### You will need to restart the portworx container for the changes to take affect.
+Once restarted in Lighthouse under nodes you should see the servers start to populate

 ### Add API server and Token fileds and create a new px-spec.yaml file for future servers